kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 entries in `parameterKeys`:

 - **`required`** (default): Mismatch → device filtered out (current behavior)
-- **`preferred`**: Mismatch → device passes Filter but receives a lower score
+- **`preferred`**: Mismatch → device passes Filter but is deprioritized in device selection

-This would allow the Score phase to optimize for Traffic-Class alignment while only enforcing hard locks on Subnet.
+This would allow device selection to optimize for Traffic-Class alignment while only enforcing hard locks on Subnet.
 The lock itself would only be set for `required` keys — `preferred` keys would remain advisory and never block scheduling.
 This avoids complicating the atomic lock model while still